 (7) The operation of this section is affected by the Land Administration (South West Native Title Settlement) Act 2016 Part 4.

 Notes

 This is a compilation of the Land Administration (South West Native Title Settlement) Act 2016 and includes amendments made by other written laws.
 For provisions that have come into operation see the compilation table.
-For provisions that have not yet come into operation see the uncommenced provisions table.

 Compilation table